-Rev. Kerry Schottelkorb is the president of ChinaSource, appointed in March 2019.
+Rev. Kerry Schottelkorb is the president of ChinaSource.

 For twenty years Kerry was involved in local church planting and youth ministry, both in the US and Hong Kong.
 He was the founding pastor of the Cle Elum Alliance Church in Cle Elum, Washington and one of two founding pastors of Evangelical Community Church in Hong Kong.

 Kerry subsequently served as Vice President for Advancement for English Language Institute in China (ELIC) and the North American Director of Christian Action Asia.

 Over the past 33 years, Kerry has been involved in ministry across China as a founding pastor of Evangelical Community Church in Hong Kong, Vice-President of Advancement for English Language Institute in China and the North American Director of Christian Action Asia.
 In these positions, Kerry has cultivated a keen love for China and Chinese ministry and developed a broad and diverse set of relationships across the US and Asia.

 Kerry and his wife Debra began BridgeLives in 2007, providing leadership and team development to those primarily serving in an Asian context.

 Kerry has a BA degree in history from Simpson College and an MA in theology from Fuller Theological Seminary.